Pingxiang

 Pingxiang (萍乡 (萍鄉, Píngxiāng, P'ing-hsiang)) is a medium-sized prefecture-level city located in western Jiangxi province, People's Republic of China.
+Pingxiang City is located in the west of Jiangxi Province, bordering Yichun and Ji'an of this province to the east and south, and Zhuzhou and Changsha of Hunan to the northwest.

+Pingxiang has a world-famous history and culture and various natural landscapes.
+There are a large number of old revolutionary sites such as Zongping Alley, the Anyuan Road Miners Club, the Anyuan Road Miners Consumer Cooperative, the Autumn Harvest Uprising military conference site, and the location of the Red Front Army Front Committee.
+Natural landscapes include Yilong Cave, Wugong Mountain, Yangqi Mountain, etc.

 Geography and climate

+Pingxiang is located between 113°35′～114°17′ east longitude and 27°20′～28°0′ north latitude.
+Pingxiang City belongs to the hilly area south of the Yangtze River and is dominated by hilly landforms.
+Most of the east, south and north are mountainous, while the western part is low-lying.
+Mountains, hills and basins are intricately distributed within the territory, and the landform is relatively complex.

 Pingxiang is a city situated near the border of Jiangxi with Hunan province.
 It is approximately 110 kilometers from Changsha, Hunan, and about 260 kilometers from Nanchang, the capital.
 Most of the area around the city is hilly and mountainous, although the city itself is relatively flat.
 As a subtropical monsoon climatic city, Pingxiang has mild winters, long and hot summers, with plenty of rainfall.
-The annual average temperature is 18 °C.
+The annual average temperature is 18 °C.The weather characteristics of the four seasons are as follows: spring is humid and mild, but the weather is changeable, sunny and rainy, and there is a saying that "there are no three sunny days in spring"; there are many showers or thunderstorms in summer; autumn is cool, dry, and less rainy; winter is cold and rainy (snow) weather.

 History

 Archaeological evidence suggests that Pingxiang was first settled during the Stone Age.
 During the Han dynasty, it was part of Yichun.
 In 267, during the time of the Three Kingdoms, it became Pingxiang County, which made it a higher level of administration than what it is today.
-During the Tang Dynasty (618-907), it was part of the Jiangnanxi Circuit, and was called Yuanzhou.
+During the Tang dynasty (618–907), it was part of the Jiangnanxi Circuit, and was called Yuanzhou.
+During the Ming and Qing Dynasties, Pingxiang became a famous cultural center and produced many literati and historical celebrities, such as the famous poet Tao Yuanming.
 Its name and area of administration were changed many times until 1970, when it assumed its present form.